glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 Out[8]: matrix([[0.27876106, 0.30088496, 0.03982301, 0.38053097]])
 ```

-An initial distribution of states is constructed that satisfies
+Here an initial distribution of states is constructed that satisfies
 {% katex %}\sum_{i=0}^3 \pi_i = 1{% endkatex %}.
 Then equation {% katex %}(5){% endkatex %} is used
+to compute the distribution after {% katex %}100{% endkatex %} time steps.
-to compute the future distribution.
-The result is as expected from the previous analysis for
+The result is that expected from the previous analysis.
-sufficiently long times, namely, the limiting distribution is the repeated row of the limiting
+In the equilibrium limit the distribution of states is the repeated row of the equilibrium transition matrix,
-transition matrix.
+namely,

+{% katex display %}
+\pi_{100} =
+\begin{pmatrix}
+0.27876106 \\
+0.30088496 \\
+0.03982301 \\
+0.38053097
+\end{pmatrix}.
+{% endkatex %}

 The plot below illustrates the convergence of the distribution of states from the previous example.
 In the plot the components of {% katex %}\pi_t{% endkatex %} from equation {% katex %}(5){% endkatex %}